008programmer/abp-app-communication-using-client/Post.md

 - Visual Studio 2022 or another compatible IDE
 - PostgreSQL

-## Development
+Troubleshooting tip

-### Notest about Running all Applications side by side
+- If you try to run more than one ABP application's UI at the same time through visual studio, you might encounter issues while running.
+A simple workaround is to open the second application in a different browser.

-- If you try to run more the one application UI at a time that Sometimes it creates problem so you can choose different browser to run the second application UI.
+## Setup

 ### Open & Run the Application